 Yes, you’re probably in it for the revenue, but the obviousness thereof will be your downfall, so focus on more on the user experience and in the long run you’ll thank yourself you did.

 With that what comes to light are some of the most annoying writing trends you need to avoid as a blogger, even though they are seemingly very hot right now and have those who deploy them without shame seemingly going home with some big revenue takings.
 The party isn’t going to last forever and the aftermath of all this borrowed enjoyment will have to be paid for to the tune of getting blacklisted, banned or assigned a very low trust-rating.
-If you’re really struggling with creating content, perhaps you should consider using content creation services like Big Fat Links to help you avoid any silly mistakes that could risk losing your site.
+If you’re really struggling with creating content, perhaps you should consider using content creation services to help you avoid any silly mistakes that could risk losing your site.

 Avoid click-bait at all costs

 The war on click-bait is being fought by too many of the biggest of the web’s giants for it not to be eventually won, so avoid it at all costs.
 You know what I’m talking about…those “What happens next will shock you” articles and posts which are a total turn-off.
 These will keep readers away forever and not just turn them away from that specific click-bait article.